sjourdan/vagrant-docker-ucp/README.md

 #### Automated Deployment

-Export or set a few environment variables:
+Export or set a few environment variables about your Docker Hub account:

 ```bash
 export REGISTRY_USERNAME=username